dave-ai/International-Astronautical-Congress-LaTeX-template/README.md

 <https://github.com/debittner/iac_latex_template>

 The template has been updated to the latest IAC guidelines, to include, among others:
-1. a bibliography style example
+1. font, spacing and general formatting;
-2. page numbering
+2. appropriate page numberings;
 3. ORCID reference.

+The template is based on: <https://www.iafastro.org/assets/files/iac-2021-manuscript-template.doc>.

-This template was used to submit the following paper to the IAC Conference 2021, Dubai:
+It was used to submit the following paper to the IAC Conference 2021, Dubai:
 - S. Farì and D. Grande, “Vector field-based guidance development for launch vehicle re-entry via actuated parafoil”, IAC Conference, Dubai, 2021.